Nissan commits to Formula E through 2030

 Nissan will continue racing in the Formula E Championship through 2030, the automaker announced last week.

-Nissan has competed in the electric racing series since Season 5, which ran from 2018-2019, and under its latest commitment will race in the series at least until the end of Season 16, which will run from 2029-2030.
+Nissan has competed in the electric racing series since Season 5, which ran in 2018 and 2019, and under its latest commitment will race in the series at least until the end of Season 16, which will run in 2029 and 2030.
 This will be the longest that Nissan has competed in an FIA-sanctioned racing series.

-The commitment makes Nissan the first team to sign on to race with the next-generation Gen4 race car that will be introduced in Season 13, which will run from 2026-2027.
+The commitment makes Nissan the first team to sign on to race with the next-generation Gen4 race car that will be introduced in Season 13, which will run in 2026 and 2027.
 Nissan is helping to develop the car.
 Porsche is also involved in the development, though the automaker hasn't committed to Formula E beyond Season 12.

 The Gen4 race car, like its predecessors, will be common to all teams, though certain aspects will be open to individual tuning, particularly when it comes to the powertrain.